sovrynn/ecdo/1-EVIDENCE/flood-remnants/README.md

 ## Black Sea Outflow

+### William Ryan

+Apparently the OG Black Sea deluge researcher.
+He has produced research from 1997 all the way up till very recently.

 William Ryan, Black Sea, 2001: https://sci-hub.ru/10.1016/s0025-3227(02)00340-7

 William Ryan, Black Sea, 2003: Catastrophic Flooding of the Black Sea (hard copy in this folder)

 "There is a compelling, but not irrefutable, possibility that the Black Sea experienced a catastrophic saltwater flood at 8.4 ky BP."

+### Other

 Bruckner, Black sea, 2009: https://sci-hub.ru/10.1016/j.quaint.2008.11.016 (hard copy in this folder)